Caracas, Venezuela

 Local Events, Festivals, or Seasonal Highlights:

-- Don't miss the Feria del Sol in July, a vibrant festival celebrating Venezuelan culture with music, dance, and traditional food.
+- Feria del Sol: Attend the Feria del Sol in July, a festival celebrating Venezuelan culture with music, dance performances, and traditional food.

 Protect Your Trip